 Laksa seems to be one of those dishes that sparks heated debates on which version is the best.
 Everyone has their preference and no one is incorrect.

-I haven’t had enough laksa to join the melee but I did find the offerings at Sungei Road Laksa to be worthy of consideration.
+Personally, I find the offerings at Sungei Road Laksa to be worthy of consideration.
 It’s one of the best restaurants in Singapore for laksa and one of the few remaining places that still makes it with a charcoal burner.

 Hainanese Chicken Rice